iAmMe27/WoD/README.md

 Creation Club content is not currently supported as I don't own any of it.

 # Installation
-Please follow all of steps below if it is your first time installing this modlist, if you're updating you can [jump straight there](#updating-WoD).

 **I would heavily recommend that you download the LoversLab mods in your browser prior to running Wabbajack.
 Doing this may be long winded but can prevent a lot of issues from happening.
-[All links to mods hosted on LoversLab can be found here.](https://github.com/iAmMe27/WoD/wiki/LoversLab-Files)***
+[All links to mods hosted on LoversLab can be found here.](https://github.com/iAmMe27/WoD/wiki/LoversLab-Files)**

 ## Preparation